Therapy Type: Immunotherapy (active) (timeline)

 Company: AC Immune SA, Janssen

 ACI-35 is a liposome-based vaccine.
 The rationale behind it is that the vaccine will treat tauopathy in Alzheimer’s disease by eliciting an immune response targeted to certain pathological conformers of phosphorylated tau without also mounting autoimmune B cell or T cell responses against physiological forms of this ubiquitous intracellular protein.
 The vaccine contains 16 copies of a synthetic tau fragment that is phosphorylated at the protein’s pathological phosphorylation residues S396 and S404 and is anchored into a lipid bilayer.
-It uses the adjuvant MPLA (Hickman et al., 2011; Jun 2012 conference story).
+It uses the adjuvant MPLA (Hickman et al., 2011; Jun 2012 conference news).